 The Biden administration also established the $3 billion Tribal Broadband Connectivity Program, which could help bring high-speed internet and telehealth to Tribal lands.

 Although electric co-ops tend to offer more affordable and stable prices for their members, too many households still can’t afford Internet services.
 Aiding affordability a bit, the FCC’s Affordable Connectivity Program makes a $30 monthly subsidy available to qualifying households—$75 per month for eligible households in Tribal territories—along with a $100 discount to purchase a laptop, desktop or tablet.
 Between one-half and three-quarters of residents in every county included in the ILSR study would qualify, per the report.

 To take advantage of the critical juncture and ensure access, organizers in those counties underscore the need for both ongoing advocacy and education, which can involve reaching out to and collaborating with organizations, like the ILSR, as the SRBWI did.

 “They got to understand what is out there,” Fitzgerald says with respect to residents in those rural regions.
 “They got to understand what this is.
 They got to understand that what they’re paying an arm and a leg for is not good service, and they’ve got to understand the opportunity that’s here.”

 James Anderson is from Illinois but now resides in Riverside, California.
-He has taught college courses as an adjunct professor and his work has appeared in a number of outlets, including Frontline Observer, Nieman Journalism Lab and The New Territory.
+He has taught college courses as an adjunct professor and his work has appeared in a number of outlets.
 He's a member of the IWW Freelance Journalists Union.
 You can read more of his work at waywards.substack.com.